“All Saints Day”… What Are We Supposed to Do with the Saints Anyway?

-Heading towards Halloween.
-There are two “Holidays” one right after the other next week.
-October 31, Halloween, we are very familiar with.
-The next day, November 1st, is “All Saints Day”.
+Heading towards Halloween, there are two “Holidays” one right after the other.
+We all know October 31.
+But did you know the very next day, November 1 is All Saints Day.
 Have you ever heard of that one?

 "Eeeks!"
 Red, flashing alarm bells rang in my head.

 “Hey, I’m not Catholic and I don’t do Saints.
-I keep all of my dedication and worship for Jesus ONLY!”
+I keep all my dedication and worship for Jesus ONLY!”

-Of course, I didn’t say that out loud, but inside my dukes were up, ready for battle.
+Of course, I didn’t say that out loud, but inside my spiritual dukes were up, ready for battle.

 I knew the Lord had led me to this class.
-I had a friend, very similar in her faith tradition and passion for Jesus who talked glowingly about her experience taking these classes and everything I had experienced so far was wonderful.
+My friend — whose faith tradition and passion for Jesus were very similar to mine—had spoken glowingly about her experience taking these classes, and everything I had experienced so far was wonderful.

 “Ok, I can do this.
 I’ll do it prayerfully and cautiously.
 If it crosses the line.
 I’ll stop.”

-It felt like having an invaluable opportunity to be mentored by someone who had victoriously won their race.
-Someone who loved God, like I wanted to, in their own country and century and who battled to be faithful to Him and their callings, like I wanted to.
-It took me out of the small cul-de-sac of my life and opened a world of 1000s of Christians before me who could provide the missing puzzle pieces I needed to run my race.
+It felt like gaining a mentor across time—someone who had victoriously won their race.
+Someone who loved God, like I wanted to, in their own country and century, and who battled to be faithful to Him and their callings, like I was trying to.

 It was never about “worshipping” any of them.
 They would never want that.
 But only to help us, just like we pray our lives of faithfulness will help other believers after we're gone.

-So, today, as I see “All Saints Day” on the calendar, I don’t cringe or get a creepy, eerie feeling anymore.
-I smile as warmth flows through my body thinking of the faithful, especially the ones I have “walked” with and whisper a prayer of thanks.
+So, today, as I see All Saints Day on the calendar, I no longer cringe or feel uneasy.
+I smile--thinking of the faithful who have gone before, especially the ones I have “walked” with, and whisper a prayer of thanks.

 Previous